stevethomas15977/public_afe/README.md

 <br><br>
 The solution is deployed using <a href="https://github.com/stevethomas15977/public_afe/blob/main/.github/workflows/main.yaml">Github Actions</a>, <a href="https://github.com/stevethomas15977/public_afe/tree/main/terraform">Terraform</a>, and Linux BASH cloud-init scripting.
 <br><br>
-Maintain and support as included in a separate SLA engagement.
+Maintain and support is included in a separate SLA engagement.

 </span>